autoatml/autoplex/docs/user/setup.md

 ```

+A more comprehensive installation guide can be found [here](installation/installation.md) and for a even more advanced
-For a more advanced installation, you can also follow the [developer installation guide](../../dev/dev_install.md).
+installation, you can also follow the [developer installation guide](../../dev/dev_install.md).

 ## Workflow management